biocompute-objects/biocompute-object-llm/rag/docs/usage.md

 ### Similarity Top K

-The `similarity_top_k` parameter in the similarity search process refers to the number of embeddings to return as a result of the semantic retrieval process.
+The `similarity_top_k` parameter in the similarity search process refers to the number of nodes to return as a result of the semantic retrieval process.
 When the semantic search process is performend, the node embeddings are ranked by how smenatically similar they are to the query embedding.
 After the ranking process is completed, the top `k` most similar embeddings are sent to the LLM along with the query.
 Larger values will result in more input tokens.

 Note: The `similarity_top_k` parameter here is unrelated to the `top k` parameter for large language models which limits the model's vocabulary sampling set when considering the next word to generate.